 According to a report from the Los Angeles Times, dozens of workers who cut countertops in Southern California have developed a severe, incurable disease called silicosis.
 Silicosis is a progressive lung disease caused by inhaling silica dust, leading to inflammation and scarring of the lung tissue and resulting in symptoms such as shortness of breath, cough, and fatigue.
-Here, our Fresno workers’ compensation attorney explains what we know about the safety hazard and highlights your rights/options if you develop a serious illness on your job in California
+Here, our Fresno workers’ compensation attorney explains what we know about the safety hazard and highlights your rights/options if you develop a serious illness on your job in California.

 Report: Countertop Cutters Developed Silicosis at High Rates